by Bernard Linder

 Arthur Lonto passed away on March 9, 2009.
 Arthur served ERA faithfully for many years.
 He held a variety of offices, including president.

-Arthur was on the Headlights staff for several years before joining the Division Bulletin in 1959.
+Arthur was on the Headlights staff for several years before joining the N.Y.
+Division Bulletin in 1959.
 After he was promoted to editor in 1960, he assembled a competent staff and was able to print the latest transit news as well as interesting and detailed historical articles.
 Starting with a three-page mimeographed issue, the Bulletin soon expanded to eight pages, reaching our members regularly.
 When I was appointed editor in 1981, I continued publishing the Bulletin in the same format.

 Arthur served his country during World War II.
 He was in the Army for nearly three years and overseas in Europe for 16 months.
 Unfortunately, he was wounded there.